 Currently, approximately 100 monitoring wells are near the compressor station.
 Alternative B would result in the installation of up to 60 new monitoring wells (not including replacement wells) within the monitoring well area, but no other infrastructure would be required.
 Because of the lack of any remediation activity or facilities (i.e., IRZ zones, remediation wells, tanks, pipelines, roads, or utility connections), ground disturbing activity, and introduction of new facilities into the visual environment aesthetic impacts would be greatly reduced from the proposed project.
 While the location of monitoring wells could be anywhere in the area shown in Exhibit 8-1, they would most likely be located in areas that already include some degree of visual disturbance and that would not result in a visual impact from key views.
 The monitoring wells would be constructed within a 4-square-foot concrete pad with a manhole-type cover, which would introduce a weak degree of contrast to the existing visual character.
-While the presence of these wells would be in place for a much longer period than the proposed project, the overall aesthetic impact should be much less than the proposed project and no significant impacts from any key views are anticipated.
+While the presence of these wells would be in place for a much longer period than the proposed project, the overall aesthetic impact would be much less than the proposed project and no significant impacts from any key views are anticipated.
 This alternative thus reduces aesthetic impacts evident at any one time, but substantially increases the duration in which these impacts would exist.

 Alternative B would require installation of fewer monitoring wells than the proposed project initially and no additional infrastructure for remediation facilities, but would during the life of the project (up to 2,200 years) could involve a much greater number of monitoring wells than the proposed project over the duration of the project.
-Thus, construction-generated emissions of criteria air pollutants, precursors, and GHG emissions would be reduced compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project basis.
-As with the proposed project, fugitive dust (respirable particulate matter less than or equal to 10 microns in diameter $[PM{10}]$ ) control measures must be adopted for any construction and demolition activity; therefore, Mitigation Measure AIR-1 would be implemented to reduce the fugitive dust impact to a less-than-significant level.
-Vehicle trip generation under Alternative B during construction, operations and maintenance activities, and decommissioning activities would be slightly reduced compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on an annual basis, or would be slightly reduced compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on an annual basis or would be increased c proposed project if measured on an annual basis, or increased compared to the proposed project if measures on a total basis.
+Thus, construction-generated emissions of criteria air pollutants, precursors, and GHG emissions would be reduced compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on a total project basis.
+As with the proposed project, fugitive dust (respirable particulate matter less than or equal to 10 microns in diameter [PM10]) control measures must be adopted for any construction and demolition activity; therefore, Mitigation Measure AIR-1 would be implemented to reduce the fugitive dust impact to a less-than-significant level.
+Vehicle trip generation under Alternative B during construction, operations and maintenance activities, and decommissioning activities would be slightly reduced compared to the proposed project if measured on an annual basis, or would be increased compared to the proposed project if measured on a total basis.
+Operational emissions and associated air quality and climate change impacts would occur over a much longer duration than the proposed project, but would still be less than the proposed project if measured on an annual basis, or increased compared to the proposed project if measures on a total basis.